-Call for funding applications: Nordic projects at universities worldwide, 2021
+Call for funding applications: Nordic projects at universities worldwide, 2022

 The Coordinating Committee for Nordic Studies Abroad (SNU) invites higher education institutions worldwide to apply for funding for Nordic cooperation projects.
-The funding comes from the national member organizations of SNU (UFM, OPH, SÁM, Diku, and SI), which have funded Nordic cooperation projects since 2017.
+The funding comes from the national member organizations of SNU (UFM, OPH, SÁM, HK-Dir, and SI), which have funded Nordic cooperation projects since 2017.

 Purpose and target group